Nadia-Usalko/Formula-1-World-Championship-1950-2024_SQL/README.md

 WHERE circuits.country = 'Russia'
 ```
 Output:

 ![image](https://github.com/user-attachments/assets/70558945-a9cf-43b0-8a6c-043fa8163f1c)

-1:35:761 is a record lap speed,set by Lewis Hamilton.
+1:35:761 is a record lap speed set by Lewis Hamilton.

 It can be important for constructors and mechanichs to analyze the circuit and its specifics.
-Let's calculate average pit-stop time on Sochi Autodrom Circuit by year:
+Let's calculate average pit-stop duration on Sochi Autodrom Circuit by year:
 ```
 SELECT AVG(pit_stops.duration) AS average_pit_stop_duration,
 	circuits.name AS circuit_name,